JMTamayo/page-hunter/README.md

     let deserialized_page: Page<u32> = serde_json::from_str(&serialized_page).unwrap();
 ```

-When you create a new `Page` instance from a JSON string (deserialization), you can verify the integrity of the data with the `validate_fields()` method:
+When you create a new `Page` instance from a JSON string (deserialization), you can verify the integrity of the data with the `verify_fields()` method.

 ## CONTRIBUTIONS
 The ***Page Hunter*** project is open source and therefore any interested software developer can contribute to its improvement.
 To contribute, take a look at the following recommendations: